Welcome To Glow It Green

 Find out more on the best essential oils for the hair and scalp!

-Unlike most essential oils that need to be diluted in carrier oils, you can use Tea tree oil directly onto the skin, although if you put it under your arms, it is advisable to mix it with oil or dilute it in water.
-Tea tree oil is well-tolerated on the skin without issue and eliminates odor, making it one of the best essential oils to use in natural deodorants.
+Unlike most essential oils, which must be diluted in carrier oils, tea tree oil can be used directly on the skin.
+However, if you put it under your arms, it is advisable to mix it with oil or dilute it in water.
+Tea tree oil is well-tolerated on the skin and eliminates odor, making it one of the best essential oils for natural deodorants.

 The antibacterial properties in Tea Tree oil will kill the odor-causing bacteria lurking under your arms.